Diocese of Bovino

-The Diocese of Bovino (Latin: Bivinensis, or Bovinensis) was a Roman Catholic diocese in the civil province of Apulia, southern Italy.
+The Diocese of Bovino (Latin: Bivinensis, or Bovinensis) is a Latin Church diocese of the Catholic Church in the civil province of Apulia, southern Italy.
 It is 23 mi (37 km) southwest of Foggia.
 It was established in the tenth century, and was a suffragan of the archdiocese of Benevento.
 In 1986 it was merged into the Archdiocese of Foggia-Bovino.
 In 1980, the diocese claimed 23,500 adherents, served by 26 priests.

 History

 It used to be claimed that the diocese of Bovino was founded by the end of the fifth century.
 The bishop Johannes who was present at the Roman synod of 499 was claimed as the proof of the existence of the diocese, but that Bishop Johannes has been shown to be bishop of Vibona in the Abruzzi.
 There is therefore no evidence for the diocese of Bovino before the 10th century.

 In 944, Pope Marinus II (942–946) confirmed the privileges and possessions of the archdiocese of Benevento, which included Bovino.

 The diocese was greatly affected by the 1629–1631 Italian plague.
 Bishop Giovanni Antonio Galderisi (1616–1658) blessed a statue of S. Dominic in the cathedral on 16 January 1631, in the hope of arresting the pestilence.
 The mayor and city council named him their protector, and provided an annual sum for a votive light in front of his statue.